UNIVERSITY OF WISCONSIN River Falls

 210 Agricultural Science

 Agricultural Studies is a four-year Bachelor of Science degree program.
 Students majoring in Agricultural Studies will acquire broad knowledge in the fields of agriculture, food and the environmental sciences.
 Students may also pursue individual special interests through elective classes.
-In consultation with an adviser, students may choose elective courses in areas such as agronomy, animal science, communications, marketing, management, international studies, etc. The Agricultural Studies major also requires completion of a minor in an agricultural subject area.
+In consultation with an adviser, students may choose elective courses in areas such as agronomy, animal science, communications, marketing, management, international studies, etc.

-Learn more about the Agricultural Studies Major
+Learn more about the Agricultural Studies Program